pravega/pravega-samples/README.md

 $ ./gradlew clean install
 ```

-> Hint: If you use a different version of Flink connector, please check the `flinkConnectorVersion` property
+> Hint: If you are using a different version of Flink connector, you need to update the `flinkConnectorVersion=<your_version>`
-in `gradle.properties` file.
+property in `gradle.properties` file.

 For more information, please visit [Flink Connectors](https://github.com/pravega/flink-connectors).